JaredVahle/telco_classification_project/README.md

 ### Custom Columns
 - addons - a column I created that will take the total of each of the columns below for every individual in the telco dataset.
 This column ranges from 0-6 adding one for each service.
   - I added this column (addons) because these are all additional services, and are opt in this could potentially be a positive or negative driver of churn.
-- auto_pay - a column I created using the payment_type column that will split the four different payment types into two groups. auto_pay represented by "1" containing (Credit card, Bank Transfer), and non auto payment types represented by "0" containing (Electronic check, Mailed check)
+- auto_pay - a column I created using the payment_type column that will split the four different payment types into two groups. auto_pay represented by "1" containing (Credit card, Bank Transfer), and non auto payment types represented by "0" containing (Electronic check, Mailed check).
-### Additional Services
-- online_security - column indicating yes, no, or no internet service depending on the customers situation of having online security.
-- online_backup - column indicating yes, no, or no internet service depending on the customers situation of having online backup.
-- device_protection - column indicating yes, no, or no internet service depending on the customers situation of having device protection.
-- tech_support - column indicating yes, no, or no internet service depending on the customers situation of having tech support.
-- streaming_tv - column indicating yes, no, or no internet service depending on the customers situation of having tv streaming.
-- streaming_movies -column indicating yes, no, or no internet service depending on the customers situation of having movie streaming.
-### Customer Information
-- customer_id - A unique id given to each customer
-- gender - Catagorizing each customer as male or female.
-- senior_citizen - Catagorizing each customer depending on if they are a senior citizen.
-- partner - Yes, or no indicating weather the customer has a partner.
-- dependents - Yes, or no indicating weather the customer has dependents.
-- tenure - Gives a whole number of how many months a customer has recieved a telco service.
-### Account Information
-- phone_service -
-- multiple_lines -
-- paperless_billing -
-- monthly_charges -
-- total_charges -
-- contract_type -
-- payment_type -
-- internet_service_type -
-### Target
-- churn - Indicates weather a customer has opted out of the telco services.
+  - I added this column (auto_pay) because in my previous project I had found that weather or not a customer had autopay was a large driver of churn.
 ## Cleaned Data Dictionary
 |Target|Datatype|Definition|
 |:-------|:--------|:----------|